vijaypertly/wps-wc-afr/readme.txt

 == Frequently Asked Questions ==

-= What is "WC Abandoned/ Failed Payment Cart Recovery" plugin? =
+= What is "WC Abandoned Cart Recovery" plugin? =

-"WC Abandoned/ Failed Payment Cart Recovery" plugin works as a daemon for Woocommerce powered sites.
+"WC Abandoned Cart Recovery" plugin works as a daemon for Woocommerce powered sites.
 Sending followup mails to site customers who left cart abandoned, facing issues in payment i.e Cancelled Payment or Failed Payment.

 = What is the minimum requirement for this plugin? =